SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/11_Graph✅/GRAPH.md

 1.  *Path:* A path is nothing but a way to reach from initial node to terminal(*target*) node.
 ![Screenshot 2025-01-27 225725](https://github.com/user-attachments/assets/a9892d2b-e130-4131-92c1-5c4810cc95ae)

+2. *Adjacent Node:* If two nodes A and B are connected via an edge (E), then the nodes A & B are called as neighbours.

 ---------------

 ## Key Concepts